akrai37/cf_ai_chat_memory/README.md

 ## 🤖 Why Llama 3.1 8B?

-We upgraded from Mistral 7B to **Llama 3.1 8B** for several key reasons:
+I upgraded from Mistral 7B to **Llama 3.1 8B** for several key reasons:

 ### **Assignment Alignment**
 - ✅ Cloudflare assignment recommends using **Llama 3.3** (or similar)